SvetlanaMinakova/espamAI/README.md

 b)Second, you might need to build onnx.jar.
 See below:

 b.1) Get compiled Google protocol buffers library.
-The 3.5.1 version of protocol buffers is provided with espamAI by default in .../espam/lib/protobuf-java.jar.
-You also can download the library from https://mvnrepository.com/artifact/com.google.protobuf/ The downloaded jar should be renamed to "protobuf-java.jar" and placed to .../espam/lib
+You can download the library from https://mvnrepository.com/artifact/com.google.protobuf/ The downloaded jar should be renamed to "protobuf-java.jar" and placed to .../espam/lib

 b.2) Unzip protobuf-java.jar into src_lib/onnx: